InventiDevelopment/cypress-demo/README.md

 ***API tests*** - better solution is to use some special framework like JEST.
 But Cypress can manage API tests in a really cool way too.
 We can test xhr requests, responces and schemas directly from Cypress
 ***Integration tests*** - tests based on mock data from fixure files allows you to test main app functionality with known data set.
 It is important to avoid flaky tests.
 ***E2E tests*** - regression/smoke - high power tests that cover your code in the most efficient way.
-***Security test*** - e2e regression tests that help to check your app from security point of view, e.g. app behaivior in offline mode or robot attack to input form test.
+***Security test*** - e2e regression tests that help to check your app from security point of view, e.q. app behaivior in offline mode or robot attack to input form test.
-***Visual regression tests*** - TBD - tests that are based on screenshots comparation with help of third party tool like Percy.io is.
+***Visual regression tests*** - TBD - tests that are based on screenshots comparation with help of third party tool like Percy.io.
 Tests can help you to be sure that design of your app or components is stable.

 ## CI/CD